 This programme amounts to 90 ECTS in total.
-60 ECTS credits (European Credit Transfer System) corresponds to a full-time student's work for one year of study, cf. section 10 in ministerial order no. 1014 of 2 July 2018: 'Bekendtgørelse om tekniske og merkantile erhvervsakademiuddannelser og professionsbacheloruddannelser'.
+60 ECTS credits (European Credit Transfer System) corresponds to a full-time student's work for one year of study, cf. section 8 in ministerial order no. 457 of 19 April 2022: 'Bekendtgørelse om tekniske og merkantile erhvervsakademiuddannelser og professionsbacheloruddannelser'.
 Study programmes that do not exceed 150 ECTS must be completed within the number of years corresponding to twice the nominal length of study.
 Study programmes på 180 ETCS must be compelted no later than the nominal length of study plus 2 years.
-Other programmes must be completed no later than 6 years after commencement, cf. section 6, subsection 2, in the ministerial order.
+Other programmes must be completed no later than 6 years after commencement.
 This means that this study programme must be completed within 3 years after the student was enrolled.
+As of 2022 it is no longer possible to be enrolled at the English taught version of this study programme.
+Students enrolled at the English taught programme are allowed to complete their studies within 3 years from their original enrolment date, however Cphbusiness may need to make changes to the way teaching and examinations are to be carried out.
+Students will be informed about these changes before they are to take place.